 Adult sockeye in the Middle Segment utilize main channel and side channel areas to access primary spawning areas in side sloughs (Jennings 1985).
-Early and late runs of adult sockeye utilize the Lower Segment of the Susitna River for migration (Thompson et al. 1986).
+First and second runs of adult sockeye utilize the Lower Segment of the Susitna River for migration (Thompson et al. 1986).
 Migration of early run sockeye in the Lower Segment in 1984 occurred during late May and June and appeared to peak in early June (Thompson et al. 1986).
-Early run sockeye spawn exclusively in the Talkeetna and Yentna basins, so Lower Segment use by this stock is for passage only (Barrett et al. 1985, Thompson et al. 1986).
-Late run adult sockeye salmon migration occurs from early July through September with most movement during late July and early August (Barrett et al. 1985, Thompson et al. 1986).
+First run sockeye spawn exclusively in the Talkeetna and Yentna basins, so Lower Segment use by this stock is for passage only (Barrett et al. 1985, Thompson et al. 1986).
+Second run adult sockeye salmon migration occurs from early July through September with most movement during late July and early August (Barrett et al. 1985, Thompson et al. 1986).

 Nearly all sockeye spawning in the Middle Segment occurred within side sloughs from early August through early October and peaked during the month of September (Jennings 1985, Thompson et al. 1985).
 Mainstem spawning in 1983 and 1984 was observed during mid- and late September, while the few observations of adult sockeye spawning in tributaries occurred in early September (ADF&G 1984, Barrett et al. 1985).
-Late run sockeye spawn timing in the Lower Segment is estimated to occur from late July through September and peak during August, though limited data are available for spawning tributaries (Barrett et al. 1985, Thompson et al. 1986).
+Second run sockeye spawn timing in the Lower Segment is estimated to occur from late July through September and peak during August, though limited data are available for spawning tributaries (Barrett et al. 1985, Thompson et al. 1986).

-Sockeye egg incubation in the Lower and Middle Segment is initiated at the start of spawning in early August and is estimated to continue through May based on observations of sockeye egg development during winter 1982 (Schmidt and Estes 1983, Jennings 1985, Roth and Stratton 1985).
+Egg incubation occurs from the start of spawning in early August through May based on observations of sockeye egg development during winter 1982 (Schmidt and Estes 1983, Jennings 1985, Roth and Stratton 1985).
 The duration of incubation at two Middle Segment sites, Slough 11 (RM 135.3) and Slough 21 (RM 141.1), was approximately 130-140 days and sockeye fry emergence was either initiated or completed at these two sites by late April (Schmidt and Estes 1983).
-Egg incubation occurs from the start of spawning in early August through May based on observations of sockeye egg development during winter 1982 (Schmidt and Estes 1983, Jennings 1985, Roth and Stratton 1985).
 Emergence timing for sockeye in side slough habitats is estimated to occur from late March through May, though timing can be dependent on site-specific intergravel incubation conditions such as water temperature and dissolved oxygen levels (Schmidt and Estes 1983, Wangaard and Burger 1983, Jennings 1985).

 Age-0+ juvenile sockeye salmon in the Middle Segment primarily utilize natal side sloughs and upland sloughs for nursery habitat (Schmidt et al. 1983, Dugan et al. 1984).
-A substantial portion of age-0+ sockeye from the Middle Segment disperse downstream of Three Rivers (RM xx) during the open water season to either reside in Lower Segment nursery habitats for the winter or emigrate to marine areas as age-0+ smolts (Roth and Stratton 1985, Suchanek et al. 1985, Roth et al. 1986).
+A substantial portion of age-0+ sockeye from the Middle Segment disperse downstream of the Three Rivers Confluence during the open water season to either reside in Lower Segment nursery habitats for the winter or emigrate to marine areas as age-0+ smolts (Roth and Stratton 1985, Suchanek et al. 1985, Roth et al. 1986).
 Age-0+ dispersal from natal areas to Lower Segment nursery habitats occurred concurrently with movements in the Middle Segment, from early May through September, though most movement was during late June, July and early August based on outmigrant trap data at Talkeetna (RM 103) and Flathorn (RM 22) stations (Roth and Stratton 1985, Suchanek et al. 1985).
-Juvenile sockeye salmon were absent or in low abundance at mainstem sampling sites soon after ice break-up in 1984, which may have reflected the general lack of spawning habitat in these areas (Suchanek et al. 1985).
 Age-0+ sockeye abundance increased in the Lower Segment in late June and were commonly captured at tributary mouth habitats (Suchanek et al. 1985).
-Sub-yearling sockeye also occupied side channel nursery areas, though once these habitats became breached by main channel discharge, use declined with increasing breaching discharge and turbidity levels in July and early August (Suchanek et al. 1985).
-Breaching flows in side channels and side sloughs in Lower Segment provided passage for age-0+ sockeye to important winter nursery habitats in off-channel ponds and lakes (Suchanek et al. 1985).
+Use of side channel habitat by sub-yearling sockeye in the Lower Susitna River was relatively low, except in areas of lower turbidity within the Talkeetna River plume (Suchanek et al. 1985)